The Ultimate Guide to Using CBD For Your Hair

 - Seeds — Contains all 21 amino acids for optimal hair cell production

-- Flower – Has CBD terpenes with anti-inflammatory properties for scalp conditions
+- Flower – Has CBD terpenes which help promote healthy hair.

 CBD — The Complete Protein in Hair Care